 Colombia nightlife offers something for everyone, from sipping mojitos in the plazas of old Cartagena to dancing the night away in the salsa clubs of Cali.

-Every big city features a host of theaters for inexpensive music and dance performances.
+Every big city features a host of theaters for inexpensive live music and dance performances.

 Colombia Nightlife – How to Party in Colombia

 Each Colombian city features a Zona Rosa, or central nightlife district, with the highest density of bars, discotecas (clubs), and restaurants.
 If it's your first time in a city, they're the best place to start your night.